Understanding the Kleshas

 Practicing Detachment

-The practice of non-attachment, or vairagya, is key to overcoming attachment and aversion.
-Detachment does not mean disengaging from life, but rather engaging with it without being bound by desires or fears.
+The practice of non-attachment, or vairagya, is key to overcoming attachment and aversion. non-attachment does not mean disengaging from life, but rather engaging with it without being bound by desires or fears.
 By practicing non-attachment, we can better appreciate each moment without clinging or pushing away.
 Cultivating non-attachment allows us to find balance in all experiences, whether they bring joy or challenge.

 Cultivating Inner Strength